Convened in

 scholars from Canada, Great Britain, Germany, South Africa, Australia and New

-Zealand as well as the U.S. For a roster of active participants click
+Zealand as well as the U.S. For a roster of participants

 here.